joliverstrom-cmd/gator_boot/README.md

 ## Setup
 1. Create a .gatorconfig.json file in your home directory

-The file should contain the following format
+The file should contain the following format.
+You need to specify the db_url to target your local postgres environment
 ```json
         {
                     "db_url": "postgres://**user.name**@localhost:5432/gator?sslmode=disable",